rtisma/nginx-maintenance-mode/README.md

 | allowed_ip     |    normal operation   |  normal operation |
 |                |                      |                  |

-When maintenance_mode is disabled, all IPs can access all the endpoints (normal operation
+When maintenance_mode is disabled, all IPs can access all the endpoints (normal operation).

 ## Installation
 Copy the contents of this repo into `/etc/nginx/maintenance`